home-assistant/home-assistant.io/source/_integrations/cloudflare.markdown

 ha_release: 0.74
 ---

 With the `cloudflare` integration you can keep your Cloudflare records up to date.
-This integration uses python package [pycfdns](https://github.com/ludeeus/pycfdns) developed by [Joakim Sørensen](https://github.com/ludeeus).

 The integration will run every hour, but can also be started manually by using the service `cloudflare.update_records` under services.